DataONEorg/matlab-dataone/README.md

 Provenance from scripts and runs of scripts plays an important role in software debugging, testing, reliability and sharing.
 Such provenance traces consist of events that the user is interested in.
 A considerable amount of research has been done on investigating methods of harvesting provenance information from scripts and runs of scripts, ranging from conventional approaches, e.g. research compendium (folder layouts) and logging to recent provenance tools, e.g., YesWorkflow (YW), noWorkflow (NW), RDataTracker, Reprozip.

 The `Matlab DataONE Toolbox` is a provenance management software.
-It can capture, store, query, and visualization of a Matlab script run.
+It can capture, store, query, and visualize of a singel Matlab script or multiple Matlab script runs.
 There are three types of provenance supported by `matlab-dataone`: **prospective provenance**, **retrospective provenance**, and **hybrid provenance**.
 The prospective provenance is expressed using YW tags.
 The retrospective provenance captured during a Matlab script execution includes information about the script that was run, files that were read or written, and details about the execution environment at the time of execution.

 DataONE RunManagers for R and MATLAB to capture runtime file-level provenance information that are interested by the earth science community.
 A DataONE package includes scripts, a list of input files, and a list of generated files, science metadata that are associated with the run that can be indexed within the DataONE network.